Best Books of 2018

 3. Words of Radiance, Brandon Sanderson

-This is a weird one, because there’s so many reasons not to like Brandon Sanderson’s Stormlight Archive series: The audiobooks are all 50+ hours (that’s huge), the writing is decent but nothing amazing, and the characters are not super deeply developed.
+There’s so many reasons not to like Brandon Sanderson’s Stormlight Archive series: The audiobooks are all 50+ hours (that’s huge), the writing is fine but nothing amazing, and the story inevitably has parts that feel slow.
 But despite all of that, I devoured these 55 hours in about two weeks.
 Sanderson’s stories are just so much fun.
 His worlds and magic systems are rich and well designed and the story is so epic you won’t be able to stop reading.
 If you’re looking for some new-agey high literature fantasy go read something else.
 But if you want an epic sprawling page-turner of “underdog learns magic and saves the world” the Stormlight Archive series is your go-to.

 Deep below the above ground world lies Caverna, a city where master artisans create “true delicacies”: wines that can erase memories, perfumes that can make you fall in love, and spices that can prolong life or sharpen senses.
 Caverna is ruled by the Grand Steward and populated by a spider-web of noble craftsmen who are as skilled at plotting and scheming as they are at crafting their true delicacies.
 One type of craftsman is particularly important in Caverna, the facesmiths, for the people of Caverna have lost the ability to naturally control their faces as you or I do, and instead they must be taught different expressions by facesmiths.
 Into this world tumbles Neverfell, a young girl whose face flows like water and reveals exactly what she feels at each moment.
 With her terrifyingly honest face, Neverfell gets caught up in the schemes and plots of the nobles, but not to be labelled a pawn, Neverfell has plans of her own.